ViorelsS/ai_embedding/readme.md

 # AI Embedding Project

-This project demonstrates how to generate text embeddings using OpenAI's API.
-Text embeddings are numerical representations of text that can be used for various machine learning tasks, such as clustering, similarity search, and classification.
+This project demonstrates how to generate embeddings for text data using OpenAI's API and store them in a Supabase database.

 ## Features

--   Generates embeddings for a list of text inputs.
--   Uses the `text-embedding-ada-002` model from OpenAI (because it's cheap).
+-   Generate text embeddings using the `text-embedding-ada-002` model.
--   Outputs the embedding data for each text input.
+-   Store embeddings and their corresponding text in a Supabase database.
+-   Process multiple text chunks in parallel.

 ## Prerequisites

 -   Node.js installed on your system.
 -   An OpenAI API key.
+-   A Supabase project with a `documents` table.

-## Installation
+## Setup

 1. Clone the repository:
     ```bash